The Human Jungle (TV series)

 The Human Jungle is a British TV series about a psychiatrist, made for ABC Weekend TV by Independent Artists.

 Starring Herbert Lom as Dr Roger Corder and Sally Smith as his daughter Jennifer, it comprised 26 50-minute episodes and ran for two series 1963–1965.

-Outline
+Premise

 Each episode focuses on a different patient, whose psychological condition Dr Corder treats using a humane, yet idiosyncratic, approach that mixes Freudian psychoanalysis with the contemporary methods associated with the then-fashionable theories of R. D. Laing.
 Several psychiatric techniques, such as word association, group work, role-play and hypnotherapy, are featured in the series.
 Frequently Corder's initial patient in a story turns out not to be the character with the pressing mental health issue.

 Because of the constraints of a 50-minute television episode, it was sometimes suggested that Corder would continue to see his patients after the denouement.